Computer-Programming-B/MicrobitTheremin/README.md

 # Build a Theremin like musical instrument
-In this lab we will build a musical instrument that is controlled with a photoresitor.
-The photoresistor will respond to the shadow of our hand, so we won't need to actually touch it to make it respond.
+In this lab we will build a musical instrument that is controlled with a photo resistor.
+The photo resistor will respond to the shadow of our hand, so we won't need to actually touch it to make it respond.
 This will create an instrument similar to a [Theremin](https://en.wikipedia.org/wiki/Theremin), an electronic musical instrument that is played without touching it.
 ### Step 1: Build the circuit
 Our Theremin will use the following parts:
 - 10KΩ resistor